sirfonzie/INF2004_LAB6/README.md

 Using higher optimization levels can significantly improve code performance but may also increase code size.
 Choose the appropriate level based on your project requirements.

 These code optimization techniques are fundamental for improving the efficiency and performance of embedded systems programs running on Raspberry Pi Pico or similar microcontrollers.
----
-Verifying and observing optimization techniques in embedded systems programming, particularly on platforms like the Raspberry Pi Pico, involves a combination of techniques and tools.
-Here's how you can verify and observe the optimization techniques discussed earlier:

-### 1. Execution Time Measurement:

-#### Before Optimization:
-1. Measure the execution time of your program before applying any optimizations.
-2. Use the `pico_time.h` library or other timing functions to record the time taken by specific code sections or the entire program.

-#### After Optimization:
-1. Re-run the program with the optimizations applied.
-2. Measure and record the execution time again using the same timing functions.

-#### Observation:
-- Compare the execution times before and after optimization.
-If the execution time has significantly reduced, it indicates the effectiveness of your optimizations.

-### 2. Memory Usage Monitoring:

-#### Before Optimization:
-1. Use functions like `pico_malloc_stats` to monitor memory usage before optimization.
-2. Record the memory statistics, including heap and stack usage.

-#### After Optimization:
-1. Rerun the program with the optimizations in place.
-2. Monitor memory usage using the same memory profiling functions.

-#### Observation:
-- Compare memory statistics before and after optimization.
-A reduction in memory usage, especially in the heap, indicates successful memory optimization.

 ### 3. Compiler Optimization Flags: